 🌡️ The optimal soil temperature for mycorrhizal fungi is between 10°C to 30°C (50°F to 86°F).
 There is a general increase in mycorrhizal colonization within this temperature range.

-Too high (above 35°C) or two low (below 8°C) temperatures will slow or halt AM fungi.
-However, there have been anecdotal evidence of root colonization of AM fungi at soil temperatures as low as 5°C (41°F).
+Too high (above 35°C) or too low (below 8°C) temperatures will slow or halt AM fungi.
+However, there has been anecdotal evidence of root colonization of AM fungi at soil temperatures as low as 5°C (41°F).

-- Vesicles are spore-like, globular organs that contain energy reserves produced by most AM fungi (this is the benefit in using mycorrhizal roots as inoculant).
+- Vesicles are spore-like, globular organs that contain energy reserves produced by most AM fungi (this is the benefit of using mycorrhizal roots as inoculant).

 Aeration is important to producing mycorrhiza.

-Perlite, vermiculite, and peat based potting media with added compost are all shown to be successful in producing concentrations of AM fungus propagules, although vermiculite was shown to be a higher yielder than the others.
+Perlite, vermiculite, and peat-based potting media with added compost are all shown to be successful in producing concentrations of AM fungus propagules.
+However, vermiculite was shown to be a higher yielder than the others.

-Silica sand (not coral sand) and is the most common substrate used for breeding mycorrhizal fungi.
-This is because of sand’s density – it sinks in water, making spore collection easier.
+Silica sand (not coral sand) is the most common substrate used for breeding mycorrhizal fungi.
+This is because of sand’s density—it sinks in water, making spore collection easier.

 It is known that soil factors such as pH restrict the distribution of some taxa.

 However, pH is not usually the determining factor regarding mycorrhizal inoculum success.
-While it can play a part in plant growth and establishment, both plants and their fungal partners are capable of actively adjusting this important parameter to the benefit of the host plant and their fungal partners.
+While it can play a part in plant growth and establishment, both plants and their fungal partners can actively adjust this important parameter to benefit the host plant and their fungal partners.

 Can mycorrhizal fungi survive in aeroponic, hydroponic conditions?

 Most AM fungi species are known to need oxygen which is why aeroponic methods are preferred over hydroponics.
-However, this study successfully colonized hydroponic plants with AM fungi in by intermittent aeration of the plant roots (2 h periods, four times per day), and other research has shown species of AM fungi that can survive completely immersed in water.
+However, this study successfully colonized hydroponic plants with AM fungi by intermittent aeration of the plant roots (2-hour periods, four times per day), and other research has shown species of AM fungi that can survive completely immersed in water.

 How to do it:

-Many commercial AMF inocula applications use aeroponic propagation methods which are ideal for the easy collection of fungal spores & hyphae.
-Although, not all species of AM fungi are able to flourish in these conditions. (see https://invam.wvu.edu/methods/cultures/aeroponic-cultures)
+Many commercial AMF inocula applications use aeroponic propagation methods, which are ideal for the easy collection of fungal spores and hyphae.
+Although, not all species of AM fungi can flourish in these conditions. (see https://invam.wvu.edu/methods/cultures/aeroponic-cultures)

-- The hot composting process contains exceeds the temperatures that mycorrhizal fungi can live in – above 95°F(35°C) the spores remain dormant.
+- The hot composting process exceeds the temperatures that mycorrhizal fungi can live in—above 95°F (35°C), and the spores remain dormant.

-- Compost teas that involve steeping inoculant in highly aerated water for an extended period of time will damage or kill any viable external hyphae.
+- Compost teas that involve steeping inoculant in highly aerated water for an extended period will damage or kill any viable external hyphae.

-- Without a host plant mycorrhizal fungi is very limited in growth ability.
+- Without a host plant, mycorrhizal fungi are very limited in growth ability.

-Compost certainly has it’s benefits to plant soils, however it must be diluted with other medium and used with a host plant in order to support mycorrhizae.
-Mediums composed of 10-25% compost are suitable for increasing AM fungi populations.
+Compost certainly has its benefits to plant soils, but it must be diluted with other mediums and used with a host plant to support mycorrhizae.
+Mediums composed of 10–25% compost are suitable for increasing AM fungi populations.

 “But I can see fungus growing in my compost pile”

-Any fungus found in the absence of a living host plant is highly likely to be a saprophytic, non-mycorrhyzal organism.
+Any fungus found in the absence of a living host plant is highly likely to be a saprophytic, non-mycorrhizal organism.

 AM fungi are root-colonizing organisms that thrive underground and away from sunlight.
-Foliar application by spraying inoculant on plant leaves or the surface of the soil does not put the fungi in close enough contact with the plant roots for fungal survival.
+Foliar application by spraying inoculant on plant leaves or the soil’s surface does not put the fungi in close enough contact with the plant roots for fungal survival.